 - Once a month, make sure all the GFCI’s are in working condition.
 These devices are usually available in wet rooms, and they help prevent electric shock by disconnecting from the power supply.

-As one can see, there are a lot of safety rules to remember when playing with electricity.
-If you do not feel comfortable with a project, you can search online for ‘electrician near me.’
-Sometimes it is better to hire a professional so you can stay safe.
+Ultimately, as one can see, there are a lot of safety rules to remember when playing with electricity.
+Therefore, sometimes it is better to hire a professional so you can stay safe.
+In other scenarios, if it is your daily job, being cautious and approaching a lawyer in case of any mishap can be helpful.